joshbegley/nyt-latest/README.md

 `The three-day walkout included Los Angeles Unified School District teachers, gardeners, bus drivers, cafeteria workers and special education assistants.`\
 https://nytimes.com/2023/03/24/us/los-angeles-schools-strike-deal.html?searchResultPosition=4

-**Explosion Rips Through Chocolate Factory in Pennsylvania**\
+**Two Dead and Nine Are Missing in Chocolate Factory Explosion in Pennsylvania**\
-`At least six people were injured in the explosion at the R.M.
+`At least six people were also injured in the explosion at the R.M.
 Palmer Company chocolate factory in West Reading, Pa., on Friday, an official said.`\
 https://nytimes.com/2023/03/24/us/fire-chocolate-factory-west-reading.html?searchResultPosition=5

 **Former Trump Officials Must Testify in 2020 Election Inquiry, Judge Says**\